Daour211/reading-notes/201/class-01.md

 - **Id attribute**: it is used to distinguish or identify that element from other elements.
 It starts with a letter or an underscore.
 Be attention that no two elements on the same have the same value of the id attributes on the same page.

 - **Class Attribute**: it is a way to identify several elements on the same page.

-Block Elements: They are elements which always start on a new line in the browser window and they are called Block Level.
+- **Block Elements**: They are elements which always start on a new line in the browser window and they are called Block Level. <br>
 Examples of block elements are: < h1 >, < p >, < ul >, and < li >.

 - **Inline Elements**: they are elements which continue on the same line as their neighboring elements.